 For an overview of requirements and deadlines for non-thesis MS degrees, click here.

 As noted below, many of the steps have associated OGS forms that need to be submitted.
-These forms are available on the OGS website.
+These forms are available on the OGAPS website.
 In all cases, the student is responsible for filling out the form and getting the signatures of all committee members before bringing the form to the advising office for Departmental approval.
 In most cases the advising staff will submit the forms to the OGS for the student.

 Advisory Committee and Degree Plan